Changissnz/selfinterest/README.md

 valuable lesson: in some circumstances, allies that are not inward offendors have more social and political value than friends that cannot let go.
-The physical peace that economies, alongside such things as civics, usher into human societies and prolong are difficult to gauge outside of empirical measures that include production, trade, occupation.
+The physical peace that economies, alongside such things as civics, usher into human societies and prolong are difficult to gauge outside of empirical measures that include production, trade, and occupation.
 This difficulty has to do with the subjectivity in judging human behavior and co-existing with human cultures.
 And the acclimative quality of self-interest implies a few prevailing truths in the economic context.
 Circumstances could always get worse; these circumstances could get worse for one if one were to "break rank" from their duties.
 Another truth is that if one cannot find happiness in living in their present rife with underachievement and inadequacy, then there is no reason except for the spirit for why any endeavor would be able to solve those issues.
-On this second truth, the consequences of endeavoring are related to the individual's involvement in various spheres of influences.
+On this second truth, the consequences of specific endeavors are related to the individual's involvement in various spheres of influences.
 A second statement on this truth is that boredom is a sin, primarily because the state of existence is in mismatch with the motive, although variably comparable with sins of pro-action when those efforts can be misguided for some